astromechza/ecowitt-data-prometheus-relay/README.md

 # ecowitt-data-prometheus-relay

-Relay data from an ecowitt weather station into prometheus
+Relay data from an ecowitt weather station into prometheus.